philou/philou.github.com/_posts/2020-01-31-the-story-about-how-we-do-agile-technical-coaching.markdown

 There are still a lot of things in our way, though.

-#### Coaching is shameful
+#### Asking for coaching is shameful

 Many teams still see coaching as 'shameful'. **Asking for help is often seen as a weakness in our ego-driven industry...** We'll have to work on our marketing to overcome this.

 #### Sustainable communities

 We are struggling to build communities of practice around refactoring and Continuous Integration.
-Unfortunately, these communities are far from autonomous at the moment.
+Unfortunately, these communities are far from being autonomous at the moment.
 They still require a lot of effort from our side...

 Again, we'll have to find the recipe to install communities in the company culture.